vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 It boils down to empathy.
 We do not want to force our user to do something
 difficult: It will hurt our adoption.
 Now *why* do we say that adopting these tools is difficult?
-Well, we can go back to *The Basic Hurtles* section above and see why.
+Well, we can go back to *The Basic Hurdles* section above and see why.

-The root problem is not that *we ourselves* refuse to jump these hurtles, but that we know that our users will prefer a solution which does not require one.
+The root problem is not that *we ourselves* refuse to jump these hurdles, but that we know that our users will prefer a solution which does not require one.
 If the onboarding and consumption process of my project is *just slightly more difficult* than a competing project, users will opt for the easier solution.